-- Right of information and access to confirm details about the personal data that is being processed about them and to obtain a copy - Right to rectification of any inaccurate personal data - Right to erasure of personal data held about them (in certain circumstances) - Right to restriction on the use of personal data held about them (in certain circumstances) - Right to portability right to receive data processed by automated means and have it transferred to another Data Controller - Right to object to the processing of their personal data.
+- Right of information and access to confirm details about the personal data that is being processed about them and to obtain a copy - Right to rectification of any inaccurate personal data - Right to erasure of personal data held about them (in certain circumstances) - Right to restriction on the use of personal data held about them (in certain circumstances) - Right to portability right to receive data processed by automated means and have it transferred to another Data Controller

+Right to object to the processing of their personal data.

-If anybody within Chambers receives a request from a data subject (a client or other third party concerning whom it holds personal data) to exercise any of these rights in relation to personal data controlled by Chambers, the request must be referred to the DPO immediately or to the Head of Chambers in his or her absence.
+If anybody within Chambers receives a request from a data subject (a client or other third party concerning whom it holds personal data) to exercise any of these rights in relation to personal data controlled by Chambers, the request must be referred to the Heads of Chambers and Senior Clerk immediately.